 What are the review and selection considerations?

-Does the DOVE Fellowship nomination guarantee admission?
+Does the DOVE Fellowship guarantee admission?

 The nomination does NOT guarantee admission.
-In order to be admitted to The Graduate School, the official admission notification must come from The Graduate School Admissions Office.
+In order to be admitted to the Graduate School, the official admission notification must come from the Graduate School Admissions Office.

 How competitive is the DOVE Fellowship?